-Wyndham Destination Network generates substantially all of its revenues from fee-for-services.
+Our destination network business generates substantially all of its revenues from fee-for-services.
 Our RCI brand derives a majority of its revenues from annual membership dues and fees for facilitating timeshare interval exchanges.
-RCI also derives revenues from additional services including those provided to transacting members, programs with affiliated resorts, club servicing and loyalty programs.
+RCI also derives revenues from: (i) additional services including those provided to transacting members, programs with affiliated resorts, club servicing and loyalty programs and (ii) additional products that provide members the ability to purchase trading power or points protection, extend the life of deposits, and combine two or more deposits for the opportunity to exchange into intervals with higher trading power.
 Our vacation rental brands primarily derive their revenues from fees, which generally average between 20% and 45% of the gross booking fees.
 For properties which we own, manage or operate under long-term capital and operating leases (which represent less than 10% of our inventory), we receive 100% of the revenues.
 Our vacation rental brands also derive revenues from additional services delivered to property owners, vacation rental guests and homeowner associations.
 No one customer, developer or group accounts for more than 5% of our destination network revenues.

-Wyndham Destination Network's performance is measured by the following operating statistics:
+Our performance is measured by the following operating statistics: